+ADMISSION REQUIREMENTS

-ADMISSION REQUIREMENTS University degree (master level) and professional experience.
+University degree (master level) and professional experience.
 Admissions sur dossier may be permitted.

 Candidates with different qualifications please contact cas@izfg.unibe.ch or call +41 31 631 52 68.

-APPLICATION AND REGISTRATION PROCEDURE Please submit the following documents by 1 March 2013 to Universität Bern, IZFG, CAS, Hallerstrasse 12, 3012 Bern, Switzerland, or send them electronically to cas@izfg.unibe.ch: Signed registration form ("Anmeldeformular Weiterbildung"), available at www.izfg.unibe.ch/content/graduate_school Short letter of motivation (max.
-2 pages, in English) Curriculum vitae (max.
-4 pages, in English, German or French) Copies of university degree(s) Successful candidates will be contacted no later than 15 March 2013.
-The organisers reserve the right to cancel the programme until 15 March 2013.
-SELECTION PROCESS The number of participants is limited to 25.
+APPLICATION AND REGISTRATION PROCEDURE

+Please submit the following documents by 4 January 2016 to Universität Bern, IZFG, CAS, Vereinsweg 23, 3012 Bern, Switzerland, or send them electronically to cas@izfg.unibe.ch:

+- Signed registration form, available at www.izfg.unibe.ch/content/weiterbildung - Short letter of motivation (max.
+2 pages, in English) - Curriculum vitae (max.
+4 pages, in English, German or French) - Copies of university degree(s)

+Successful candidates will be contacted no later than 18 January 2016.
+The organisers reserve the right to cancel the programme until 18 January 2016.

+SELECTION PROCESS

+The number of participants is limited to 25.
 Applications will be reviewed by the Scientific Committee.
 Priority will be given to candidates who apply for the entire course programme.

+SINGLE MODULES

-SINGLE MODULES Each module can be booked separately.
+Each module can be booked separately.
 Please contact cas@izfg.unibe.ch or call +41 31 631 52 68 no later than four weeks before the respective module starts.

+COST

-COST CHF 8,700; single module: CHF 1,300 to 1,600 Fees include course documents, registration and certification fees, coffee and snacks.
+CHF 8,700; single module: CHF 1,300 to 1,600

+Fees include course documents, registration and certification fees, coffee and snacks.
 Not included: meals, transport or accommodation.

+Payment is handled through three instalments of CHF 2,900 which are due February 2016, July 2016 and November 2016.

+CANCELLATION CHARGE

-Payment is handled through three instalments of CHF 2,900 which are due 5 April 2013, 16 August 2013 and 18 October 2013.
-CANCELLATION CHARGE A CHF 300 service charge will be collected for cancellation before 15 March 2013; 30% of the total amount for cancellation after 15 March 2013; and 100% after the programme has started (also in the case when a single module cannot be attended).
-We highly recommend that participants take out private rescission insurance.
+A CHF 300 service charge will be collected for cancellation before 18 January 2016; 30% of the total amount for cancellation after 18 January 2016; and 100% after the programme has started (also in the case when a single module cannot be attended).
+We highly recommend that participants take out private rescission insurance